-Thanks God for full time kindergarten.
+Thank God for full-time kindergarten.
 Life got so much easier at that point.
 My schedule improved a ton and I had time to exercise and blog more.
 RB40Jr continued to have some behavior problems, but he improved over time with a lot of diligent help.
 Let’s just say he got to know the principal, the nurse, the counselors, and the office staff very well that first year.
 It became much better in first grade.
 He rarely gets in trouble now.
 He is also a lot more reasonable and can follow instructions much better.
 I haven’t been mad at him in a long time.
 So stay-at-home parents with little kids, hang in there!
 It will get a lot easier once they go to school full time.

 Isolation – This wasn’t a big problem for me because I’m an introvert.
 Blogging was my outlet and I have an online community to vent to.
 That was enough.
-I also became friends with a few moms so RB40Jr occasionally had play dates.
+I also became friends with a few moms so RB40Jr occasionally had playdates.

 Chores – Before I became a SAHD, the cooking duty was about 50/50.
 Once I was a SAHD, I took over cooking on the weekdays and it worked out well.
 That’s probably the biggest household chore I took on.
 I do the other chores minimally and that’s good enough.
 Our home is far from sparkling clean and we can live with it.
 Mrs. RB40 occasionally goes on a deep cleaning spree.